jacobtnyoung/reproducible-research/README.md

 ### *Now what?*

+First thing, check out this [tutorial](https://jacobtnyoung.github.io/RWorkshop/topics/R-markdown.html) on how to use RMarkdown in RStudio.
+Got it?
+Good.

 Ok, so we have everything documented, now what do we do?
 Ideally, I could store it online, track the changes that I make, make it available to others to replicate the code, etc.

 GitHub does that!